Pixpipe/pixpipejs/readme.md

 # Todo
-## doc for dev
-- how to make _inputValidator (Filter) and when to call validateInput
+- Doc and tutorials for developers
+- Integrate wokers with Rollup
+- FFT
+- Image3D
+- Readers for Minc and NIfTI